tnyeanderson/pixie/README.md

 boot
 ```

-That script will netboot using the provided Ubuntu 22 artifacts, and the
+That script will boot over the network using the provided Ubuntu 22 artifacts,
-cloud-init files from `data/files/boots/ubuntu/cloud-init` will be rendered
+and the cloud-init files from `data/files/boots/ubuntu/cloud-init` will be
-using Go templates and provided to the machine for initialization.
-Done!
+rendered using Go templates and provided to the machine for initialization.